-At Home Intensive Condition
+At Home Intensive Condition With Coconut Oil

 As an intensive conditioner to restore hair, after washing with a gentle natural shampoo, apply 1 teaspoon (for short hair), 2 teaspoons (for shoulder length hair) and 1 tablespoon (for longer hair) after warming in the palm of your hands.
 Apply to hair shaft and ends, and then rub into scalp.
 Cover with a shower cap, and leave on for 1 – 2 hours, or overnight.
 Wash with gentle shampoo, and style as normal.

 Styling: To Tame Frizz